 The program provides broad insights into the foundations, theory and application of design and business studies.
-A solid foundation in visual design prepares students to understand the language and complexities involved in the efforts of the creative teams who work in the fields of design, including photography, illustration, video production, Web design, animation and interactive authoring, as well as to speak fluently the "language" of design.
+A solid foundation in visual design prepares students to understand the language and complexities involved in the efforts of the creative teams, as well as to speak fluently the "language" of design.
 Additionally, course work in the disciplines of business, management and communication prepares students to recruit clients, pitch projects, write copy for print, television and radio, as well as master systems and marketing skills.